SHollatz/liri-node-app/README.md

 # How to use it:
 - Clone repository
 - run npm install in your terminal
-- run node liri.js <choose a command of the list above> <option for spotify-this-song or movie-this>
+- run node liri.js {choose a command of the list above} {option for spotify-this-song or movie-this}

 # used Tech
 - Node.js